moonycoin/moony/docs/getting-started.md

 - **Micropayments:** Power sub-cent transactions and unlock new monetization models, from one-time purchases to continuous streaming payments between users, apps, or autonomous agents.
 - **DeFi Integration:** Use Moony as a composable asset in lending markets, AMMs, staking protocols, and other decentralized financial infrastructure.

-Moony combines global accessibility with negligible fees and onchain transparency to support an open economic layer for the internet.
-Its architecture enables permissionless integration and frictionless value exchange, empowering developers, creators, and users to participate directly in a shared financial future.

 ::: tip click-here-tip
 [Learn more about Moony's use cases →](/use-cases/ecosystem)